-The fishery for queen scallops within the Isle of Man territorial sea commenced on 1 July 2019 with a Total Allowable catch (TAC) of 476 tonnes.
+The fishery for queen scallops within the Isle of Man territorial sea commenced on 1 July 2021 with a Total Allowable catch (TAC) of 720 tonnes.
 The fishery will be managed against this TAC to ensure that it is not exceeded.
-Uptake against the TAC will be monitored and you will be updated using the table above on a weekly basis.
+Uptake against the TAC will be monitored and you will be updated using the table above.
 Notifications regarding uptake will not be sent and interested parties are advised to check this page periodically.

 Note that QR Code No.2 on your Isle of Man fishing licence has been set to take you to this page automatically.
 Use a code reader on your smartphone or other mobile device to take advantage of this facility.

 It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete the NESTFORMS Electronic Daily Catch Return for all queen scallop fishing activity within the territorial sea.
 The NESTFORMS Electronic Daily Catch Return must be completed before 23:59 on the day that the fishing activity takes place.
 Full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.

 Sustainable fisheries management is the long term goal of both the Isle of Man Government and the Isle of Man Scallop Management Board (SMB).
 In November 2014, after a challenging season, the then Isle of Man Queen Scallop Management Board (QMB) met to review the fishery and discuss future management options.
 The QMB recommended that further measures were necessary and specifically that the Department should investigate options to cap effort.
 Following a public consultation which demonstrated overwhelming industry support for a cap on effort, a series of recommendations were made by the board and accepted by the Department.